 Over the past year, more millennials have entered the housing market as first time homebuyers than any other demographic.
 Because this generation tends to prefer active urban living, and prioritizes luxury fixtures over square footage, townhomes and condos seem like natural, logical options for an affordable first home.

-Condos and townhomes offer first-time homebuyers an affordable way to invest in homeownership, especially in vibrant urban environments.
-However, you’re a young, first-time homebuyer, before you call your agent and tell them you never want to tour a single-family home again, review all the pros and cons of buying a condo or townhome as your first home.
+Condos and townhomes (difference between these two vary by definition, but they generally mean the same thing) offer first-time homebuyers an affordable way to invest in homeownership, especially in vibrant urban environments.
+However, you’re a young, first-time homebuyer, so before you call your agent and tell them you never want to tour a single-family home again, review all the pros and cons of buying a condo or townhome as your first home.

 Pros of Buying a Townhome as a First-Time Homebuyer